The Bartesaghi Lab

 Alumni

-• Jonathan Piland (Biomedical Engineering/ECE, undergraduate spring/summer intern, 2022)
+- Jonathan Piland (Biomedical Engineering/ECE, spring/summer intern, 2022)

-• Nikhill Pulimood (Computer Science, undergraduate, 2018), now Software Engineer AI Network Analytics at Cisco
+- Nikhill Pulimood (Computer Science, BSc, 2018), now Software Engineer AI Network Analytics at Cisco